Ureteral Obstruction

 What is ureteral obstruction?

-A ureteral obstruction is a blockage in one or both of the ureters.
-Ureters are the tubes that carry urine from the kidneys to the bladder.
-Ureters can become blocked for a variety of reasons.
+A ureteral obstruction is a blockage in one or both of your ureters.
+Ureters are the tubes that carry pee from your kidneys to your bladder.
+Many different conditions and diseases can cause a blockage in your ureters.

-A ureteral obstruction prevents urine from moving into your bladder and out of your body.
-If this blockage isn’t treated, urine can back up and damage your kidneys.
+A ureteral obstruction prevents pee from moving into your bladder and out of your body.
+Without treating and removing the blockage, pee can back up and damage your kidneys.
 This can cause pain and put you at risk of infection.
 In severe cases, a ureteral obstruction can lead to kidney failure, sepsis (life-threatening infection) or death.
+This is rare, though, because healthcare providers can treat ureteral blockages.

 How common is ureteral obstruction?